mikadosoftware/devmanual/docs/conceptchapters/intro.rst

 ----------
 https://riverin.substack.com/p/the-canonical-startup-org-structure

+Simple :

-Simple : there are 5 main "functions" Product Management / Product Developement (engineering) / Product Marketing / Operations / Sales.
+there are 5 main "functions"

+Product Marketing (Choosing correct changes to product to be a better product)

+Product Development (altering the product including its operations, to be better)

+Product Operations

+Product Sales

+Company Management (Altering the company that builds the product to be better able to build the better product)

 As you grow you fill out those as "functions" - but everyone has an 80/20 association with those - ie have a major and a minor and 3 awaeenesses